 Like “Camp Yale,” the idyllic end-of-summer week between the opening of dorms and the beginning of classes, Camp Yale Emeritus encourages young alumni to gather locally during the summer.
 It’s like a Feb Club session in summer – pure fun, but more likely outdoors and family friendly.
 This burgeoning tradition is coordinated by BOLD (Bulldogs Of the Last Decade) alumni volunteers.

-Regional clubs and associations vary widely in size, school distribution, and founding date.
+Regional clubs vary widely in size, school distribution, and founding date.
 If you want to learn more about the makeup of a group near you, or are just curious about the overall distribution of Yale alumni, we've compiled this list.

 Yale College Classes